-MSN in Leadership in Health Systems Management
+MSN in Leadership in Health Systems Management 46.0 quarter credits

 The content addresses the four key areas of organizations: leading the human side of the enterprise, managing resources, managing operations, and managing information.
 Two threads are incorporated throughout all courses: the importance of professional image in written and live presentations and the use of technology to support and enhance management and care delivery outcomes.